 Table 2 describes the delayed claiming expectations for important subsets of respondents.
 The variation across information treatments is quite striking.
 Consider the first scenario.
-Among respondents given treatment 1-"If you expect to live beyond age $t_c$ \+12, then it would be to your advantage to delay your retirement" with no mention of living many years after that-the mean percent chance is 73.1, whereas the mean is just 39.9 among respondents given treatment 2-"By choosing to wait, you would give up one year of benefits (that is, $b \times 12$ dollars) while you are age $t_c$ \, but you would make up that amount in 12 years".
+Among respondents given treatment 1-"If you expect to live beyond age $t_C$ \+12, then it would be to your advantage to delay your retirement"-the mean percent chance is 72.1, whereas the mean is just 41.9 among respondents given treatment 2-"By choosing to wait, you would give up one year of benefits (that is, $b \times 12$ dollars) while you are age $t_C$ \, but you would make up that amount in 12 years".
 Thus, calling attention to the immediate benefits foregone seems to lead to reports of delayed claiming probabilities that are much closer to what has been previously observed.
-Qualitatively similar differences persist for the subsequent scenarios with higher returns to delayed claiming and when treatment 3 respondents are pooled together with treatment and treatment 4 respondents are pooled with treatment 2.
-The additional information presented in treatments 3 and 4-" Moreover, you would continue to receive the extra (1/r) $b \times 12$ per year in the event that you live for many years after that"-is associated with lower expectations of delayed claiming in one case (3 versus 1) and higher expectations in the other (4 versus 2).
+Qualitatively similar differences persist for the subsequent scenarios with higher returns to delayed claiming, as well as when treatment 3 respondents are pooled together with treatment 1 and treatment 4 respondents are pooled with treatment 2.
+The additional information presented in treatments 3 and 4-"Moreover, you would continue to receive the extra $(1/r)b \times 12$ per year in the event that you live for many years after that"-is associated with lower expectations of delayed claiming in one case (3 versus 1) and higher expectations in the other (4 versus 2).

-The entries in Table 2 also describe the reports for respondents who expect not to work full time after age 62 and expect to receive Social Security benefits based on their own records only.
-This group of ALP respondents more closely resembles, on expectation (loosely defined), a population that has been of interest in previous analyses because the behavioral predictions are the clearer than for all potential beneficiaries.
-Our small existing sample of 51 respondents gives reports that vary similarly across treatments but tend to be lower in each case relative to reports given by the 138 other respondents.
-We use the full sample of 189 respondents in the remainder of our analysis.
+The entries in Table 2 also describe reports given by the sample of respondents who expect not to work full time after age 62 and expect to receive Social Security benefits based on their own records only.
+This group of ALP respondents more closely resembles, on expectation (loosely defined), a population that has been of interest in previous analyses because the behavioral predictions are clearer for them than for the broader population of all potential beneficiaries.
+Our small existing sample of 70 respondents gives reports that vary similarly across treatments but tend to be lower in each case relative to reports given by the 228 other respondents to at least of the hypothetical choice questions.
+We use the broader sample of respondents in the remainder of our analysis.